On nearly assumption-free tests of nominal confidence interval coverage for causal parameters estimated by machine learning: Introduction and motivation

-However, even the use of \textit{DR-ML estimators}{} is not guaranteed to provide valid inferences owing to the possibility that the two ML prediction models are still not sufficiently accurate for the bias to be small compared to the standard error.
-In particular, if the bias of the \textit{DR-ML estimator}{} is of the same (or greater) order than its standard error, the actual coverage of nominal $(1 - \alpha)$ confidence intervals for the causal effect will be smaller (and often much smaller) than the claimed (i.e. nominal) level, thereby producing misleading inferences.
+However, even the use of DRML estimators is not guaranteed to provide valid inferences owing to the possibility that the two ML prediction algorithms are not sufficiently accurate for the bias to be small compared to the standard error.
+In particular, if the bias of the DRML estimator is of the same (or greater) order than its standard error, the actual coverage of nominal $(1 - \alpha)$ CIs for the causal effect will be smaller (and often much smaller) than the nominal level, thereby producing misleading inferences.

-An important point is that the aforementioned ML prediction algorithms have largely unknown statistical properties and, in that sense, can be viewed as statistical black boxes.
-The ML algorithms such as random forests \citep{athey2016generalized, wager2018estimation} or neural networks \citep{farrell2018deep} for which statistical properties have been proved are either very simplified versions of the actual algorithms used in practice and/or the statistical properties are proved under restrictive modeling assumptions (such as smoothness or sparsity) that may not hold in practice.

-The discussion above leads to the following questions: \textit{Can $\omega$-level tests be developed that have the ability to detect whether the bias of a DR-ML estimator $\widehat{\psi }_{1}$ or $\widehat{ \psi }_{\text{cross-fit},1}$ is of the same or greater order than its standard error?
-In particular, can we provide a lower confidence bound on the degree of under-coverage of a nominal $(1-\alpha )$ confidence interval $ \widehat{\psi }_{1}\pm z_{\alpha /2}\widehat{\text{se}}[\widehat{\psi }_{1}]$ .
-If so, when such excess bias is detected, can we construct new estimators $\widehat{\psi }_{2}$ that are less biased.
-Furthermore is it possible to construct such tests and estimators without :i) refitting, modifying, or even having knowledge of the ML algorithms that have been employed \emph{and} ii) requiring any assumptions at all (aside from a few standard, quite weak assumptions given later) - in particular, without making any assumptions about the smoothness or sparsity of the true outcome regression or propensity score function?}
+Suppose an author publishes a paper with a nominal $(1 - \alpha)$ Wald CI $\hat{\psi}_{\cf, 1} \pm z_{\alpha / 2} \widehat{\se} (\hat{\psi}_{\cf, 1})$ for a parameter $\psi$.
+The previous discussion leads to the following question.
+Can $\alpha^{\dag}$-level tests be developed that have the ability to falsify whether the bias of the DRML estimator $\hat{\psi}_{1}$ or $\hat{\psi}_{\cf, 1}$ is of the same or greater order than its standard error?
+In particular, can we provide an upper confidence bound on the actual coverage of a nominal $(1 - \alpha)$ CI $\hat{\psi}_{\cf, 1} \pm z_{\alpha / 2} \widehat{\se} (\hat{\psi}_{\cf, 1})$?
+If so, when such excess bias is detected, can we construct new estimators $\hat{\psi}_{2}$ that are less biased?
+Furthermore, is it possible to construct such tests and estimators without: i) refitting, modifying, or even having knowledge of the ML algorithms that have been employed and ii) without making any assumptions about the smoothness or sparsity of the true outcome regression $b(x)$ or propensity score function $p(x)$?

-In this paper, we show that, perhaps surprisingly, the answer to these questions can be ``yes'' by using higher-order influence function tests and estimators introduced in \citet{robins2008higher, robins2017minimax, mukherjee2017semiparametric}.